Directional inputs

 Disclaimer: This is meant to teach basic terminology used when describing moves. | |

-HitBox: | A predefined area (usually a group of rectangles or circles) that tell the game how any given attack can come in contact with a character.
+Hitbox: | A predefined area (usually a rectangle or rectangles) that tells the game how any given attack can come in contact with a character.
 Hitboxes are invisible to the player when normally playing. |

-HurtBox: | A predefined area (usually a group of rectangles or circles) that tell the game how your character is allowed to get hit by any incoming attack.
+Hurtbox: | A predefined area (usually a group of rectangles) that tell the game how your character is allowed to get hit by any incoming attack.
 Specifically, you'll get hit by (or block) an attack if that attack's hitbox ever overlaps your hurtbox. |

 Throw Box/Range: | Active throw frames and range.
 Your opponent will be thrown in this field if not in block or hit stun. |

-Projectile Box: | Hit box on a projectile attack. |
+Projectile Box: | Hitbox on a projectile attack. |

 Guard/Counter Box: | The Guard Box or Counter Box.
 This appears when blocking or using a counter move. |

-Push Box: | Has no bearing on hurt/hit boxes.
-Just allows characters to not pass through each other.
+Push Box: | Has no bearing on hit/hurt boxes.
+Just prevents characters to not pass through each other.
 (Also known as "Collision Box".) |

 Guard | The way this move must be blocked.